Calling All Outstanding Tennessee Teachers!

 Why Teach Civics?

-- Inspire youth to study Constitutional government.
+- Inspire youth to study constitutional government.

-- Model civic discourse.
+- Model civil discourse.

 - Help students grow as engaged citizens.